ABRG-Models/morphologica/README.md

 * **Saving data from your simulation**. morphologica provides a set of easy-to-use convenience wrappers (**[morph::HdfData](https://github.com/ABRG-Models/morphologica/blob/main/morph/HdfData.h)**) around the HDF5 C
   API.
-By saving data in a standard format, it is easy to access simulation data in python, MATLAB or Octave for analysis and graphing. ([HdfData Example](https://github.com/ABRG-Models/morphologica/blob/main/examples/hdfdata.cpp))
+By saving data in a standard format, it is easy to access simulation data in Python, MATLAB or Octave for analysis and graphing. ([HdfData Example](https://github.com/ABRG-Models/morphologica/blob/main/examples/hdfdata.cpp))

 It keeps *out of the way* of what kind of simulation you write.
-Our programs typically start with some kind of preamble, in which we use morph::Config to load up a JSON parameter file defining the values of the parameters for the simulation run.
-We might also use morph::HdfData to retrieve some data (e.g. the state) from an earlier simulation and then set up a morph::Visual object for the visualization.
+Our programs typically start with some kind of preamble, in which we use `morph::Config` to load up a JSON parameter file defining the values of the parameters for the simulation run.
+We might also use `morph::HdfData` to retrieve some data (e.g. the state) from an earlier simulation and then set up a `morph::Visual` object for the visualization.
 We then might call a function, or create a class object which defines the simulation. *This may or may not access features from the morphologica headers*.

-As the simulation progresses, we update the data in the morph::Visual scene; save images from the scene for movie making and record data as often as we want it using morph::HdfData.
-At the end of the program, as well as saving any final data, we use morph::Config to save out a 'version of record' of the parameters that were used, along with git information which morph::Config can extract so that we could find the exact version of the simulation for future reproduction of the result.
+As the simulation progresses, we update the data in the `morph::Visual` scene; save images from the scene for movie making and record data as often as we want it using `morph::HdfData`.
+At the end of the program, as well as saving any final data, we use `morph::Config` to save out a 'version of record' of the parameters that were used, along with git information which `morph::Config` can extract so that we could find the exact version of the simulation for future reproduction of the result.

 ![Shows a variety of visualisations created with morphologica](https://github.com/ABRG-Models/morphologica/blob/main/examples/screenshots/examples.png?raw=true)